-TURF AND GRASSES
+CRUSHED STONE AGGREGATE (#57 LIMESTONE)

+Limestone driveway shall be graded aggregate of sound crushed stone complying with ASTM D 448 for Size No. 57.
+The material shall consist of 100% crushed stone and be free of soil, roots, debris, rubbish, or any other materials.

+Crushed stone aggregate shall be paid for per net cubic yard.
+The quote shall include all costs for material, labor, equipment, hauling, placing, spreading, compacting and grading for this item.

+SODDING

+This work consists of furnishing, hauling, planting, rolling, watering and maintaining live grass sod at locations shown on the plans or as directed.

-Contractor shall provide sod that is Grade ‘A’ Centipede.
+Contractor shall provide sod that is Nursery grown Grade ‘A’ Centipede.
 Deliver sod on pallets and protect roots from dehydration before installation.
-Perform sod work in accordance with the 2006 Edition of the Louisiana Specifications for Roads and Bridges Section 714.
+All sodding shall be in accordance with the 2016 Edition of the Louisiana Specifications for Roads and Bridges Section 714.

 Provide a slow-release fertilizer that is granular or pelleted which consist of 50% water-insoluble nitrogen, phosphorus, and potassium in the following composition: 20 percent nitrogen, 10 percent phosphorous, and 10 percent potassium, by weight.

+Sodding shall be paid per square yard.
+The quote shall include all costs for material, labor, equipment, hauling, planting, rolling, and watering until the project is accepted for substantial completion.

 EXTERIOR ELECTRICAL & LIGHTING

-Contractor shall provide luminaries which are UL 1598 classified and be listed and labeled for installation in wet locations by an NRTL acceptable to authorities having jurisdiction.
+Contractor shall provide St. Charles Light Poles which are UL 1598 classified and shall be listed and labeled for installation in wet locations by an NRTL acceptable to authorities having jurisdiction.

-Each Luminare shall be installed with an LED Lamp with a temperature of 5000k, 3700 lumens.
-Provide the owner with 100% spare lamps.

-The strength of the poles shall be adequate for the basic wind-load of 130 mph.
+The strength of the Light Poles shall be adequate for the basic wind-load of 130 mph.

 Luminaire attachment(s) shall comply with the luminaire manufacturers' mounting requirements.
 Use stainless-steel fasteners and mounting bolts unless otherwise indicated.

-Grout shall conform to ASTM C 1107, factory-packaged, nonmetallic aggregate grout, noncorrosive, nonstaining, mixed with water to consistency suitable for application and a 30-minute working time.
+Grout shall conform to ASTM C 1107, factory-packaged, nonmetallic aggregate grout, noncorrosive, non-staining, mixed with water to consistency suitable for application and a 30-minute working time.

+Install an LED lamp in each Light Pole that has a temperature of 5000k with 3700 lumens.
+Provide the owner with 50% spare lamps.

+Payment for St. Charles Light Poles will be made at the contract unit price per unit.

 Contractor shall de-water existing conduits and install THWN wiring to and from each light base as shown on the drawings.
 Contractor shall install conduit and wire from the existing panel board.
 All conductors shall be copper and comply with NEMA WC 70/ICEA S-95-658.
 The conductor insulation shall comply with NEMA WC 70/ICEA S-95-658.
 Copper conductors 12 AWG and smaller shall be either sold or stranded; conductors 10 AWG and larger shall be stranded.
 Use manufacturer-approved pulling compound or lubricant where necessary; compound used must not deteriorate conductor or insulation.
 Do not exceed manufacturer's recommended maximum pulling tensions and sidewall pressure values.
+Payment for wiring will be made at the contract unit price per linear foot.

 Contractor shall provide and install all conduit(s), wiring and a NEMA 3R photoelectric switch with dust to dawn control.
 The switch shall be rated for 1800VA to operate the LED connected load.
+Payment for conduit, wiring and photoelectric switch will be made at the contract unit price of lump sum.

 Contractor shall provide and install grounding electrodes at each pole location as shown in the drawings.
 Grounding electrodes shall be Copper-clad steel ground rods that are 5/8 inch by 96 inches.

-Contractor shall warranty all work and materials for a minimum of one (1) year.
+Payment for grounding electrodes will be made at the contract unit price per unit.